ryanatkn/gro/src/docs/publish.md

 doesn't require a token for authorization for public repos, and Gro makes some different choices for usability.

-Gro calls the GitHub API using the environment variable `GITHUB_TOKEN_SECRET` for authorization, which is a [GitHub token](https://github.com/settings/tokens) (with "public access" for public repos, no options selected) in either `process.env`, a project-local `.env`, or the parent directory at `../.env`
+Gro calls the GitHub API using the environment variable `SECRET_GITHUB_API_TOKEN` for authorization, which is a [GitHub token](https://github.com/settings/tokens) (with "public access" for public repos, no options selected) in either `process.env`, a project-local `.env`, or the parent directory at `../.env`